 Make physical activity part of each day

 Even on travel days, get out there and get active!
 My Fitbit has been very helpful in understanding my activity levels on different days when traveling.
 I understand that if you’re flying, you’re sitting but take advantage of doing some laps at the airport or hitting the ground running with a fitness class or hike is critical for these big days.
-I will drop into an Orange Theory or Soul Cycle class when I’m on the road – check out my post about how to do that with ease here.
+I will drop into an Orange Theory or Soul Cycle class when I’m on the road – check out my posts about how to do that with ease.

 Make the best choice you can at each meal

 It’s not always easy – I know it!
 I have some food allergies and some specific dietary needs and certain places are easier to accommodate that than others.
 One thing I DO know is that you make a serious choice at least three times per day regarding what you put into your body.
 When you’re looking at a menu, choose the healthiest thing you can while also exploring local cuisine.
-When we landed in Finland, I was happy to learn that they have lots of veggies there and perch as well!
-I had a some lovely salads with those foods as well as Finnish cheese and local berries – it was wonderful – and lighter than a slab of reindeer.
+When we landed in Finland, I was happy to learn that they have lots of veggies there and fresh perch as well.
+I had some lovely salads with those foods as well as Finnish cheese and local berries – it was wonderful – and lighter than a slab of reindeer (I didn’t imbibe).
 New Orleans was a sincere challenge and when you find yourself in a decadent culture, manage your portions, make the best decisions you can and feel free to indulge a little without guilt.

 Focus on sleep

 The only way to truly be active is if you feel well enough to do it.
 Jet-lagged and low energy or sick, you’ll be spending time indoors instead of out exploring.
 If you’re flying across several time zones, strategize sleep on the plane or staying awake when you land so that you can adjust quickly.
 If it speaks to you and you’ve checked with your doctor, you can always experiment with a supplement like melatonin.
 Create normalcy to your sleep schedule.
-On the plane, get “ready” for bed by brushing your teeth, drinking tea or any other rituals that may help tell your body that it’s time for rest.
-Travel with an eye mask and ear plugs and have an app or calming music ready if you need it.
+On the plane, get “ready” for bed by brushing your teeth, drinking tea, or any other rituals that may help tell your body that it’s time for rest.
+Travel with an eye mask and earplugs and have an app or calming music ready if you need it.
 Focus on sleep to optimize your physical activity on vacation.